Colleen-Cobb/supervised-machine-learning-challenge/README.md

 ![](Images/rfm_model.png)

 ## Analysis
 The linear regression model performed better with a testing score of 0.9918489475856377 compared to the Random Forest Classifier testing score of 0.9917457697069748.
-My prediction is wrong, the linear regression model may have performed better due to the dependence of loan status on other features within the dataset as opposed to Random Forest Classifier which has the ability to predict average scores better.
+The prediciton is wrong, the linear regression model may have performed better due to the dependence of loan status on other features within the dataset as opposed to Random Forest Classifier which has the ability to predict average scores better.